l-adic/snarkl/tutorial/sudoku/Sudoku.md

 According to the validation criterion above, we need to check that each row and column is a permutation of the numbers `[1..9]`.
 It is enough to iterate over the elements and check:
 1. Is the element in the valid range?
-2. Has the element appeared previously in the list.
+2. Has the element appeared previously in the list?

 As for point `(1)`, we will perform this validation at the time the input is presented, so we can focus on `(2)`: